Leather subculture: Representation in popular culture

 Distinct aspects of heavy metal fashion can be credited to various bands, but the band that takes the most credit for revolutionizing the look is Judas Priest, primarily with its singer, Rob Halford, who is gay and wears black leather.
 Halford wore a leather costume on stage as early as 1978 to coincide with the promotion for the Killing Machine (Hell Bent for Leather in the United States) album.
 In a 1998 interview, Halford described the leather subculture as the inspiration for this look.
 Shortly after appropriating the leather look, Halford started appearing onstage on a roaring motor bike.
 Soon, the rest of the band followed.

 In the late 1970s, many fans of Judas Priest, AC/DC and Meat Loaf began imitating the clothing of leathermen due to the association of such fashions with toughness.
 Typical heavy metal fashions in the UK, US and Australia included leather battle jackets, combat boots, studded belts, and black leather jackets like the Schott Perfecto.

 Freddie Mercury of Queen began incorporating leather into his stage costumes during the band's 1978 News of the World Tour.
 By their 1979 Jazz Tour, Mercury was wearing a full leather outfit, which he explained was inspired by clubs he frequented.
 Leather jackets, trousers, and accessories would feature prominently in his wardrobe for the rest of his touring career.

-The touring guitar used by Joan Jett has a leather pride sticker prominantly displayed on it, likely as part of celebrating gay identities.
+The touring guitar used by Joan Jett has a leather pride sticker prominently displayed on it, likely as part of celebrating gay identities.

 The satirical mystery novel The Killer wore Leather (2013) by Laura Antoniou is about the murder of a leather titleholder during an international leather convention (fictional event based on IML).